Mapping online influence at CEAC 2017

 Online influence is hard to truly measure, but at Pickle Jar we’ve got a few tools to help us visualise Twitter conversations, indicating the people who are really engaging with each other and the wider world on a given topic.
 I know those who attended CEAC17 will be interested to see who was taking part in those conversations, so I’ve made some influence maps of the #CEAC17 hashtag for you to explore.

 Here’s an example of a how these networks look with the names removed:

 When we add the names, these maps give us a snapshot of who was involved in online conversations at CEAC17.
 We can see groups forming around certain topics, some popular individuals who have influence on the map, and some more unusual offshoots that you might not expect.

 Each circle represents an individual Twitter account.
 The size of a circle shows how active an account is as part of the conversation with other accounts.
 The better and more numerous its connections and conversations, the bigger it appears in the map.
 More densely connected groups of accounts are coloured the same for ease of identification.
 The more interconnected the conversations are, the closer they come to the centre of the map.
 That’s why you’ll see the CASE Europe Twitter account as the biggest and most connected account on each map.

-The maps for each day and the whole week are available as PDF downloads if you want to examine them in more detail yourself (or if you want to see where you ended up on the map…)
+The map for the whole week is available as a PDF download if you want to examine it in more detail yourself (or if you want to see where you ended up on the map…)